This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Remember, however, that a cerebral palsy diagnosis can take months to years.
 There may be a period of time during which your child is diagnosed with developmental delay.
 A more specific diagnosis may come later.

-There are many elements that contribute to the diagnosis, so it usually takes time and repeated evaluations to rule out or confirm the condition.
+Many elements contribute to the diagnosis, so it usually takes time and repeated evaluations to rule out or confirm the condition.
 This is very often the case with neurodevelopmental disorders, in general.

 Aside from severe cases of cerebral palsy, which are typically diagnosed at birth, most diagnoses happen somewhere around two years of age.[8]